-3.3 TIMEKEEPING, SCHEDULES, AND ATTENDANCE
+3.6 TIMEKEEPING, SCHEDULES, AND ATTENDANCE

-The basic day of work for full-time employees is eight (8) hours, not including the meal period with 40 hours worked per work week and 80 hours per payroll period every two weeks.
+The basic day of work for full-time employees is eight (8) hours, not including the meal period.
+40 hours are worked per work week, and 80 hours are worked per payroll period every two weeks.
 The work week is typically Monday (12:00 a.m.) through Sunday (11:59 p.m.).
-However, some contracts and offices have location specific schedules including a 9/80 schedule which may result in a different work week.
-Your Manager will advise as to the work week for specific contracts.
+However, some contracts and offices have location-specific schedules, including a 9/80 schedule, which may result in a different work week.
+Your manager will advise us as to the work week for specific contracts.

-Various factors, such as workload, operational efficiency, and staffing needs, may require variations in an employee's starting and quitting times and total hours worked each day or each week.
-The Company also reserves the right to assign employees to jobs other than their usual assignments when it is required to meet contract production requirements.
+Numerous factors, such as workload, operational efficiency, and staffing needs, may require variations in an employee's starting and quitting times and total hours worked each day or each week.
+The Company also reserves the right to assign employees to jobs other than their usual assignments when necessary to meet contract production requirements.
 In addition, employees may be required to work overtime or work hours other than those normally scheduled whenever necessary.

 Employees may be allowed to adjust their starting and quitting times to suit customer requirements or temporarily assist with personal schedule needs.
-All such work week changes will be at the discretion of your supervisor.
+All such workweek changes will be at the discretion of your supervisor.
 This section outlines the Company's timesheet policy and procedure.
 This applies to both exempt and non-exempt employees.